© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Kirkhead Cave is a scheduled monument protected by Historic England under reference 1012117.
 View the official record →

-Kirkhead Cave is a natural limestone cave located near Silverdale in Lancashire, England, which shows evidence of human occupation dating to the Mesolithic period.
+Kirkhead Cave is a limestone cave located near Silverdale in Lancashire, England, which has yielded archaeological evidence of human occupation dating to the Mesolithic period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012117.

 Kirkhead Cave is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012117.